How do Structured Outputs Work?

 Structured Outputs (Tools)

-When you use the Chat API with tools, setting the strict_tools parameter to true will enforce that every generated tool call follows the specified tool schema.
+When you use the Chat API with tools (see tool use and agents), setting the strict_tools parameter to True will enforce that the tool calls generated by the mode strictly adhere to the tool descriptions you provided.

 With strict_tools enabled, the API will ensure that the tool names and tool parameters are generated according to the tool definitions.
 This eliminates tool name and parameter hallucinations, ensures that each parameter matches the specified data type, and that all required parameters are included in the model response.